cmaillioux/Bruteslicer/README.md

 - the max size allowed for all the bruteslicing operations.
 This include the wordlist, the pyrit database, its conversion with batches, etc. This tool will manage all `[?]
 Max space allowed on disk for bruteforcing operations (in Mb) : 400`
 - The name of the wordlists which are created before beeing processed as a pyrit database `[?]
 Name of the generated wordlist : wrdlst`

 __Modifying the charset__ The tool currently runs with ASCII chars.
+This is the only "configuration" which doesn't rely on questions starting the tool.
+If you want to modify the charset, you will have to edit the line 97 of the script (the "charset" variable) and modify the characters.
+Each character is separated by a space.
+In order to prevent any disk space overflow, if any non-ASCII character is detected, the max wordlist length is adapted using worst case scenario (chars coded on 3 bytes and on all lines).
+This will only increase the number of slicing iterations.

 ## Authors
 The author of the Bruteslicer wrapper tool is Clément Maillioux.